SirPantoja/PokemonCatchersCatalogue/README.md

 ## Overview
 ### Description
 A platform for pokemon tcg collectors and competitors to keep a record of their cards, create decks, trade, and create wishlists.
+The Pokemon Trading Card Game (PTCG) releases cards in sets, that is, series of about 100 cards that follow a similar theme.
+Here we organize our app around these sets.

 ### App Evaluation
 [Evaluation of your app across the following attributes]